The Erie Record: History

 Founded on April 21, 1876, by George McMillen after he bought and moved the Thayer Headlight to Erie.
-The paper used the name The Erie Headlight until May 5, 1876 when the masthead was officially changed to The Neosho County Record.
+The paper used the name The Erie Headlight until May 5, 1876, when the masthead was officially changed to The Neosho County Record.
 Later that month a new Thayer Headlight was refounded by C.T Ewing who had founded the first Thayer Headlight originally.
-In July 22, 1892 the Thayer Headlight stopped publishing when Ewing died, with the last issue simply being a single page only featuring Ewing's obituary.
+On July 22, 1892, the Thayer Headlight stopped publishing when Ewing died, with the last issue simply being a single page only featuring Ewing's obituary.
 By November 24, 1876, The Erie Record changed from five columns to seven columns.
 For comparison, the modern New York Times is six columns.
 On February 8, 1879, McMillen sold The Neosho County Record to a Benjamin Smith.

 Benjamin Smith had been born in Philadelphia in 1854, he had previously worked at the Bloomington Democrat in Indiana, and graduated from Indiana State University.'